eslint/rfcs/designs/2025-define-plugin/README.md

   Each element may be either:
   - The rule object itself
   - An array containing a rule object and severity
-  - An object with string keys and severity values
+  - An object with string keys and rule severity/option values

 Each `rules` element will be transformed into key-value pairs.